wingos80/thesis_notes/@P/@P - 15th Progress meeting.md

 - how to model saturation and damaged elevator?
 - My idhp is running at 1.5 to 2 times slower than stefan's idhp -_-

+- add verif of .pyd simulink in final report